SmiteshP/nvim-navbuddy/README.md

         sections = {
             left = {
                 size = "20%",
-                border = nil -- You can set border style for each section individually as well.
+                border = nil, -- You can set border style for each section individually as well.
             },
             mid = {
                 size = "40%",
-                border = nil
+                border = nil,
             },
             right = {
                 -- No size option for right most section.
 It fills to -- remaining area.
-                border = nil
+                border = nil,
             }
         }
     },